Slavery, freedom or perpetual servitude? - the Joseph Knight case

 Another extract from Knight v Wedderburn, which is part of the Wedderburn (or the Memorialist's) defence.

 Transcription of image: In reasoning there is no distinguishing between one Negro and Twenty thousand and the same person who argues that the Memorialist has not a right to Carry the pursuer back to Jamaica must allow That in the Case above mentioned all these absurditys would be Inforced, and surely no man can argue seriously that such would be the Law of any Country Inhabited by reasonable beings...

 Essentially Knight succeeded in arguing that he should be allowed to leave domestic service and provide a home for his wife and child.
 In doing so he gave the Court of Session the opportunity to declare that slavery was not recognised by Scots law and that fugitives from slavery (or 'perpetual servants') could be protected by the courts if they wished to leave domestic service or if attempts were made to forcibly remove them from Scotland and return them to slavery in the colonies.

-Related pages in the NRS and other websites
+Related features on the NRS and other websites

 If you are researching an aspect of slavery or the slave trade in Scottish archives consult our research guide on researching slavery and the transatlantic slave trade.

-Images of records and illustrations relating to the slave trade from Scottish archives and libraries can be found on the exhibition Slavery and Glasgow on the Scottish Archive Network website.
+Images of records and illustrations relating to the slave trade from Scottish archives and libraries can be found in the exhibition Slavery and Glasgow on the Scottish Archive Network (SCAN) website.